LukasWoodtli/WebPage/pelican/content/enums.md

 `printf` is called 11 times with the values 10 to 20.
 That’s usually not what we want.

-So what is the solution?
+So what's the solution?
 Don’t iterate over enums that have fixed values assigned.
-If you have to do it there is a trick calles **X Macros** that I’ll cover in another post.
+If you have to do it there is a trick called **X Macros** that I’ll cover in another post.

 There is one exception.
 You can assign a value to the first enum type: